quencs/baml/README.md

 }
 ```

 New syntax can be incredible at expressing new ideas.
-Plus the idea of mainting hundreds of f-strings for prompts kind of disgusts us 🤮.
-Strings are bad for maintable codebases.
+Plus the idea of maintaining hundreds of f-strings for prompts kind of disgusts us 🤮.
+Strings are bad for maintainable codebases.
 We prefer structured strings.

 The goal of BAML is to give you the expressiveness of English, but the structure of code.